Bandytwin/Bandytwin.github.io/icr_age_related.md

 For each observation, we are provided with 56 anaonymized health characteristics (likely including things like age, cellular property measurements, etc.) of the patient as well as a binary label for whether or not they have a health-related illness.
 Additional data for the training samples only is also provided, which contains the date that the observation was made, three experimental characteristics, and identifiers for which of 3 specific disease the patient has if they are sick.
 While this supplementary data is not available for the test data set, it is still essential to model training.

 The evaluation metric used for this competition is [balanced logarithmic loss (BLL)](https://www.kaggle.com/competitions/icr-identify-age-related-conditions/overview/evaluation).
 Because the data is fairly unbalanced, containing 5x as many observations for healthy individuals as sick ones, it's important to use a metric that balances performance between the classes.
-BLL also significantly penalizes false positives (see the plot below).
+BLL also exponentially penalizes false confident misclassifications (see the plot below).
+This behavior is especially beneficial in medical diagnosis applications: Confidently

 <img src="images/smape_formula.png?raw=true"/>